HackProtect/slophish/README.md

 # slophish
-phscan - slophish is a project of the organization Hack Protect.
-It is a public project with the aim of detecting as many new Slovenian domains as possible that could be potential phishing sites.
+phscan is a tool that daily scans NRD databases and, based on certain keywords, displays domains in a Telegram group - https://t.me/phscan.
+With the help of this tool, we create the slophish list, which contains phishing domains that target Slovenian-speaking users.

 The phscan tool currently scans the following keywords: